coretravis/RefWire/README.md

   This will prompt you for:
   - RefWire Url: Your RefWire Instance URL `http://localhost:7010`
   - ApiKey (Use 'ThisIsTheApiKey' for demo purposes but make sure to set a strong key for production via Configuration)
-  - ListStor Server Url (optional): Set this to `https://refpack.refwire.online` to use the `refwire dataset pull {datasetID}` command which gives you access to standardized datasets         found at https://stor.refwire.online
+  - RefStor Server Url (optional): Set this to `https://refpack.refwire.online` to use the `refwire dataset pull {datasetID}` command which gives you access to standardized datasets         found at https://stor.refwire.online
   - **Note: You will only need to set the configuration only once**

   **Add your first dataset**